RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Proposed Method

 \section{Proposed Method}

-Our proposed method to inducing LLMs revealing their memorized training data is called \method and is represented by the agentic pipeline illustrated in Figure~\ref{fig:pipeline}, for which we detail each module below.
-Further details on the modules presented in this section can be found in Appendices \ref{sec:summary_agent_appendix} - \ref{sec:parrot_bert-appendix}.
+Our method for inducing LLMs revealing their memorized training data is called \method and is represented by the pipeline illustrated in Figure~\ref{fig:pipeline}, for which we describe each module below.
+The full prompts and additional technical details on the modules presented can be found in Appendices \ref{sec:summary_agent_appendix}–\ref{sec:parrot_bert-appendix}.